lilsweetcaligula/Ruby/drills/cw/num_of_people_on_the_bus/readme.txt

 Name:
-Number of people on the bus
+Number of People on the Bus

 Description:
 Given an array, in which each element is an array of two integers - pax boarding and pax getting off respectively - calculate the number of pax in the bus after the last bus station.